 Hudson Steakhouse – the staff are very helpful and reassuring about gluten free options here, however when we visited the chips were not coeliac safe.

-Cote Brasserie – gf bread, gf flags, extensive gluten free menu and very reliable.
+Cote Brasserie – gluten free bread, gluten free flags, extensive gluten free menu and very reliable.

 Cosy Club – they have a gluten free menu at this restaurant and can offer you gluten free buns to go with your burgers.
 Great atmosphere too.